-- (a) Contractor shall provide or make available to Enrollees Plan materials required under the terms of the Agreement and applicable laws, rules and regulations.
+(a) Contractor or its QHP bundled partner shall provide or make available to Enrollees Plan materials required under the terms of the Agreement and applicable laws, rules and regulations.
 Such materials shall be available in languages as required by Federal and State law and receive any necessary regulatory approvals from Health Care Regulators, be provided to the Exchange as directed by the Exchange, and shall include information brochures, a summary of the Plan that accurately reflects the coverage available under the Plan (a Summary of Benefits and Coverage) and related communication materials.
-Contractor shall, upon request by the Exchange, provide copies of Enrollee communications and give the Exchange the opportunity to comment and suggest changes in such material. - (b) Enrollee materials shall be available in English, Spanish and other languages as required by applicable laws, rules and regulations.
+Contractor shall, upon request by the Exchange, provide copies of Enrollee communications and give the Exchange the opportunity to comment and suggest changes in such material.

+(b) Enrollee materials shall be available in English, Spanish and other languages as required by applicable laws, rules and regulations.
 Contractor shall comply with Federal and State laws, rules and regulations regarding language access.
 To the extent possible, Enrollee materials shall be written in plain language, as that term is defined in applicable laws, rules and regulations.
 Plan materials that require Exchange notification before usage are those that communicate specific eligibility and enrollment and other key information to Enrollees.
-Such materials may include, but are not limited to: - i.
-Welcome letters - ii.
-Enrollee ID card - iii.
-Billing notices and statements - iv.
-Notices of actions to be taken by Plan that may impact coverage or benefit letters - v.
-Termination Grievance process materials - vi.
-Drug formulary information - vii.
-Uniform summary of benefits and coverage - viii.
-Other materials required by the Exchange.
+Such materials may include, but are not limited to:

+- (i) Welcome letters - (ii) Enrollee ID card - (iii) Billing notices and statements - (iv) Notices of actions to be taken by Plan that may impact coverage or benefit letters - (v) Termination Grievance process materials - (vi) Other materials required by the Exchange.